63Klabs/atlantis-platform-admin/README.md

-# Atlantis Platform Administration for Organizations
+# 63Klabs Atlantis DevOps Platform Administration for Organizations

 Templates and Scripts to provision developer roles, configurations, scripts, and templates within your organization on AWS.

-Whether you are learning on your own, part of a small team, teaching a class, or providing platform engineering services at your small to medium-sized organization, the [Atlantis Templates and Scripts Platform](https://github.com/63klabs/atlantis) makes it easy to improve your developer experience.
+Whether you are learning on your own, part of a small team, teaching a class, or providing platform engineering services at your small to medium-sized organization, the [63Klabs Atlantis DevOps Templates and Scripts Platform](https://github.com/63klabs/atlantis) makes it easy to improve your developer experience.

-- **Basic:** Start with maintaining a [SAM Configuration repository](https://github.com/63klabs/atlantis-sam-config-scripts) to manage your developer and deployment infrastructure all backed by the templates, scripts, startercode and MCP server maintained by 63Klabs.
+- **Basic:** Start with maintaining a [SAM Configuration repository](https://github.com/63klabs/atlantis-sam-config-scripts) to manage your developer and deployment infrastructure all backed by the templates, scripts, starter code and MCP server maintained by 63Klabs.
 - **Hybrid:** Develop and host your own templates, scripts, and/or MCP server while also utilizing templates and scripts provided by 63Klabs.
 - **Fully Self-Host:** Take it all on and self-host all templates, scripts, starter code, and the MCP Server.